 Scope and Content Note

 This collection contains ledgers recording marriage performed by Rabbi Icik Benkovitz.
 The ledgers give information including the names, ages, addresses, number of marriages, occupation birthplace, parents’ names (including maiden names) of both the groom and bride, as well as the date and location of the marriage.
-Photocopies of the marriage ledgers are included, as well as a searchable database.
+Photocopies of the marriage ledgers are included, and a searchable database is available.
 This collection also contains certificates (in Yiddish) of gets (divorces) Benkovitz administered.

 - Benkovitz, Icik (Person)

 Language of Materials

 This collection is open for researcher use.
 Please contact us to request access or to make an appointment to view this collection at firstname.lastname@example.org.

 There may be some restrictions on the use of this collection.
 For more information contact email@example.com.

 Rabbi Icik Benkovitz (also spelled Benkovits and Benkowitz) was born in 1853 in either Šiauliai or Anykščiai, Lithuania.
 He married his wife Malka, and they had three sons—Aaron, Zvi, and Alec—and one daughter, Norma.
 In 1922, Benkovitz and his wife immigrated to the United States, settling in Chelsea, Massachusetts.
 That year, he became the rabbi at Zemach Zedeck (Tzemach Tzedek) in Chelsea, and in 1937, he also began serving as spiritual leader at Shaare Zion (known as the Orange Street Shul), also in Chelsea.
 Benkovitz died at the age of 110 on May 5, 1963, and before his death, was believed to be the oldest living rabbi in the United States.

 - "Rites in Chelsea for Nation's Oldest Rabbi."
 Jewish Advocate, May 9, 1963, p.
 1.